-Residence Life and Housing facilitates the continuation of many identity-based housing communities started by students.
-These residential spaces give support to members of our community with social identities that have been historically marginalized in this country, and strive to counter systemic oppression.
+Residence life facilitates the continuation of identity-based housing communities started by students.
+These residential spaces support members of our community with social identities which have been historically marginalized, and strive to counter systemic oppression.
 This arises from our commitment to fostering diverse, socially just, and inclusive communities.

 Identity-based housing is an institutional structure designed to assist members of historically oppressed groups in supporting each other.
 It helps to create an added level of psychological comfort and safety for those who choose to live in those spaces, often providing the foundation for those students to be able to engage fully in the greater community.

-Creating these safer spaces, in collaboration with centers on campus, will benefit the entire community.
+Creating these safer spaces, in collaboration with centers on campus, benefits the entire community.
 We must have the full engagement of all our community members, especially those whose experiences, ideas, and perspectives are different from those of the College's mainstream population.
-It is through these means that we, as a full community, are most likely to challenge assumptions, craft new solutions to problems, and perform to our highest ability.
+It is through these means we as a full community are most likely to challenge assumptions, craft new solutions to problems, and perform to our highest ability.

-Asian Heritage, Enfield 57 (four singles, one double) The Asian Heritage Mod is for those who identify with having Asian Heritage.
+Asian Heritage, Enfield 57 (four singles) and 58 (four singles) The Asian Heritage Mod is for those who identify with having Asian Heritage.
 What makes this mod unique is a shared culture, often shared languages, and shared experiences.
 It’s a space where people don’t have to explain who they are or where they’re coming from.
 The current residents of the Asian Heritage Mod are people who really want to live in a space based on this aspect of their identity.

-Queer, Enfield 54 (five singles, one double) The Queer Mod is for people who identify as Queer, however individually defined.
+Queer, Enfield 54 (five singles) The Queer Mod is for people who identify as Queer, however individually defined.
 It is a comfortable space that can serve as a break from the outside world, and has historically been a place for making art.
 Its colorful walls full of paintings and artwork attest to its history.
-The current residents in this 7-person space describe it as promoting peace and independence.

-Women of Color, Enfield 60 (four singles, one double) The Women of Color Mod is one of the oldest identity-based housing communities on campus.
-Current residents remark that: “We believe in fostering a supportive body built on foundations of sisterhood and cultural values.
+Women of Color, Enfield 60 (four singles) The Women of Color Mod is one of the oldest identity-based housing communities on campus.
+Residents have remarked that: “We believe in fostering a supportive body built on foundations of sisterhood and cultural values.
 As young women of color in a predominately white institution, we find value in our relationship within our ecosystem and our different cultural perspectives.
 It is one of our objectives to create a safe home for young women to speak, be heard, and have a meaningful presence on this campus.
 As sisters we lean on each other throughout the tough times, and we take pride in taking care of each other.”

-Students who accept spaces in identity-based mods will be required to attend a retreat in September.
+Students who accept spaces in identity-based mods will be required to attend a retreat in the fall and the spring.
 Additionally, residents of identity-based mods will be encouraged to plan and/or attend approximately one program per month during the academic year.